mgoldsmith1/Loyola-Virtual-Exchange/README.md

 Welcome to the Loyola Virtual Exchange!

-An open source trading simulator that uses the FIX Protocol that allows users to trade Virtual Currency products on the Loyola Exchange.
-It will also provide the ability to test market strategies.
+An open source exchange simulator that uses the FIX Protocol that allows users to trade Virtual Currency products on the Loyola Exchange.

 ## How it works ##
 ![screenshot](https://user-images.githubusercontent.com/25426180/37797273-5e4d6b58-2de7-11e8-96e6-d7263c65271e.png)